 The Apple Watch 4's key feature is really its design - we say that because while the extra health benefits are something that are worthy and really make this an attractive device for those in need of them, the pool of people this is relevant to is smaller than just those looking for a new watch.

-This spits out a set of data from the ECG to your Health app on the iPhone, which can be exported as a PDF and give information on rhythm to a phsycian, plus you're able to write notes to contextualise what was happening at the same time.
+This spits out a set of data from the ECG to your Health app on the iPhone, which can be exported as a PDF and give information on rhythm to a physician, plus you're able to write notes to contextualize what was happening at the same time.

-There's also a set of heart rate notifications, including one that's looking out of atrial fibrillation (AF), meaning you'll get a pop-up if there's anything that looks sketchy with your heart with regards to AF, which can lead to life-threatening complications.
+There's also a set of heart rate notifications, including one that's looking out for atrial fibrillation (AF), meaning you'll get a pop-up if there's anything that looks sketchy with your heart with regards to this condition, which could lead to life-threatening complications.

-The other thing we noted was a low or high heart rate alert system: should your heart rate go low or high for no reason for a long enough period (around 10 minutes) you'll get an alert telling you all is not well, and maybe your should see a physician.
+The Watch 4 also comes with an alert system if your heart rate goes too low or high: should your heart rate spike or fall hard for no reason for a long enough period (around 10 minutes) you'll get an alert telling you all is not well, and maybe you should see a physician.

-We have a rather low heart rate from running, and the update did ping in from time to time to reference to us that the heart ratae testing was working.
+We have a rather low heart rate from regular running training, and the update did ping in from time to time to reference to us that the heart rate testing was working.

-The other key upgrade beyond the design, which we'll get onto in a minute, is more hidden in the heart of the Apple Watch 4 - there are sweet touches like a (virtually) clicking Digital Crown that feels like it's clocking through lists on the wrist.
+The other key upgrades beyond the design, which we'll get onto in a minute, are more hidden in the heart of the Apple Watch 4 - there are sweet touches like a (virtually) clicking Digital Crown that feels like it's clocking through lists on the wrist.
 It even makes a slight noise, and the whole system is incredibly pleasing.